HF-Community-Projects/HF-Userscripts/HF-Emojis-Extended/README.md

 # Hackforum's Emoji Extension 😂🔥🙏
-This script is great because it allows you to extend the limited amount of Emojis that Hackforums uses.
+This script allows you to access a wider range of Emotes/Emojis.
+They will be added to the Emoji Hotbar when you are making a thread/replying to one.

 ## Whats Included?
 There are 3 script editions to this **[BetterTTV]**, **[StandardEmoji]**</u> & **[Combined]**.